-A. Over the course of the past 6 years we have witnessed a considerable growth in demand for student investment properties in the UK, both from UK based investors as well as those based overseas.
-Key to the appeal of these type of investments is the high yield on offer from student property, which currently averages between 7-10% per annum.
-Compared with standard residential buy to let investment whcih averages in the region of 4.5-6.0% per annum, it's easy to see why so many investors have chosen to add student investment properties to their portfolios.
+Over the course of the past 10 years we have witnessed a considerable growth in demand for student investment properties in the UK, both from UK-based investors as well as those based overseas.
+Key to the appeal of these type of investments is the high yield on offer from student property, which currently averages between 6.5-8% per annum.
+Compared with standard residential buy-to-let investment which averages in the region of 4.5-6.0% per annum, it's easy to see why so many investors have chosen to add student investment properties to their portfolios.

 Recent figures have shown that student rents throughout the UK are increasing by approximately 3.5-4.5% per annum.
-With overall demand for purpose built student accommodation increasing all the time from increasingly discerning students, it's no surprise that student property investment is now considered to be one of strongest performing asset classes for investors.
+With the overall demand for purpose-built student accommodation increasing all the time from increasingly discerning students, it's no surprise that student property investment is now considered to be one of strongest performing asset classes for investors.

 It is also worth noting that student accommodation investment is considered to be completely 'hands free.'
 In other words, the property management company will be responsible for the all aspects of the development including maintenance, sales and letting and day to day management.
 You simply receive your rental income, which is typically paid out quarterly in arrears from the management company.
 For this reason, we believe that working with the correct management company is often key to ensuring the long term success of a student property investment, as this is something we discuss in detail with clients looking to invest in student property.

 We have been operating in the student property sector for over 12 years, from the very start of the PBSA sector.
 When these types of properties where first sold to investors, it was considered a rather niche style investment, and the majority of investors and landlords who did purchase back then did so on a smaller scale, with a view to testing the market prior to making larger purchase decisions.